XelorR/tic-tac-toe/README.md

 - AI (currently implemeted as random choice, feel free to replace function with something better)
 - IndexError handling
-- Draw (can just check if no "." in board)

 ## Initial implementation plan